 LePage says Roe v.
-Wade ‘should not be an issue’ for supreme court nominees
+Wade ‘should not be an issue’ for Supreme Court nominees

 Updated:

 Gov. Paul LePage said Thursday that he doesn’t believe a nominee’s position on Roe v.
-Wade should be a factor for senators voting for supreme court nominees, contradicting a statement from Republican U.S. Sen. Susan Collins indicating that’s what she intends to do.
+Wade should be a factor for senators voting for Supreme Court nominees, contradicting a statement from Republican U.S. Sen. Susan Collins indicating that’s what she intends to do.

 The Republican governor said during a radio interview that the landmark 1973 U.S. Supreme Court decision that decriminalized abortion “should not be an issue” that decides whether a nominee to the bench is successful.